pbnj/vim-britive/README.md

 # vim-britive

-> A Vim integration plugin for Britive
+> An unofficial Vim plugin for Britive

 ## Table of Contents